Top Reasons to Buy a Trademark Instead of Registering a New One

 • Generic or overly descriptive terms.

-• Complicated legal issues surrounding the name or design.
+• Intricate legal matters involving the name or composition.

 Faster Time to Market

-• Filing an application with the appropriate trademark office.
+• Filing of the application before the proper trademark office.

 • Waiting for the approval (which can take months).